Seteco/Somorrostro/mynetdata-menu-item.md

 There can be up to 2 files:

-- `registry-log.db`, the transaction log - all incoming requests that affect the registry are saved in this file in real-time.
+- `registry-log.db`, the transaction log

+    all incoming requests that affect the registry are saved in this file in real-time.

-- `registry.db`, the database - every `[registry].registry save db every new entries` entries in `registry-log.db`, netdata will save its database to `registry.db` and empty `registry-log.db`.
+- `registry.db`, the database

+    every `[registry].registry save db every new entries` entries in `registry-log.db`, netdata will save its database to `registry.db` and empty `registry-log.db`.

+Both files are machine readable text files.